openmodels/META-2021/README.md

 ## Computing the social cost of carbon

-To calculate the SCC, run the model without the additional tonne of CO2 (set `Settings` cell C14 to `No`) and record welfare (`Welfare & SCCO2 calculator` cell C2).
-Then run the model again with the additional tonne of CO2 (set `Settings` cell C14 to `Yes`) and record welfare (`Welfare & SCCO2 calculator` cell C2 again).
+To calculate the SCC, run the model without the additional pulse of CO2 (set `Settings` cell C14 to `No`) and record welfare (`Welfare & SCCO2 calculator` cell C2).
+Then run the model again with the additional pulse of CO2 (set `Settings` cell C14 to `Yes`) and record welfare (`Welfare & SCCO2 calculator` cell C2 again).
 Calculate the difference in welfare.
 Then divide by ∂W/∂C(2020), using world mean consumption/capita in `Welfare & SCCO2 calculator` cell C3.
 You may wish to inflate the resulting number to current dollars!